New Temporary Hours and Policy Changes as of 4/29/2020.

 If you are Symptomatic, or Your Household Is In Quarantine

 It is essential that anyone displaying symptoms of COVID-19 (fever, cough, or shortness of breath) or who has traveled internationally in the last 14 days or to an area in the United States with high incidence of COVID-19, not come to have your animal seen.
 Please be considerate of the risk of being infectious without being sick with COVID-19.
 Additionally, if the household is under quarantine, your pet should be seen only for urgent emergency care, as pets, carriers, leashes, and collars can carry the virus on their surfaces or fur.
-Pets do not get infected with COVID-19 as we understand it now, but could carry it on their body.
+Pets may get infected with COVID-19 as we understand it now, but at this time we are unsure how they may be involved in potential spread.
 If you have concerns, please give us a call at (615) 459-0802 and we can discuss options of your pet getting care.

 If your household is in Quarantine, our Telemedicine service may be an option in the need of minor care.
 Click here for details.

 Help Us Help You!
 By Keeping Us Healthy.

 Please, comply with CDC and State Health Department Guidelines by wearing a face mask or covering while in an exam room with our staff.